Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/index.md

 ### Callback

-All asynchronous API are optionally awaitable through a Promise interface.
-This also serves as callback interface.
+All asynchronous APIs are optionally awaitable through a Promise interface.
+This also serves as a callback interface.

 ```ts
 import { track } from '@amplitude/analytics-node';